ncasteln/42-inception/TO-DO.md

 	- How protect secrets: /run/secrets/...; remove init.sql (maybe possible in makefile)
 	- One or Two networks????
 	- healtchecks params
+	- network: how to set up?
+Possibilities:
+		1) set up an inception connection, shared between all the services -- BAD PRACTICE? https://www.docker.com/blog/docker-networking-design-philosophy/
+		2) set up two different connection -- BETTER, but how can i bind-address to only one address?
+			TRY:
+				-- make a new branch to revert

+				-- add the IPV4 to wordpress
+				-- change bind-address in custom.conf
+				-- change script that generates init.sql file

+				-- additionaly create the others IPV4 and change:
+					-- wordpress www.conf
+					-- nginx ncasteln.conf

 1) NGINX
 	**TO LEARN**